bigskysoftware/grugbrain.dev/index.md

 often with sour look on face. but grug say integration test sweet spot according to grug: high level enough test correctness of system, low level enough, with good debugger, easy to see what break

-grug prefer some unit tests especially at start but not 100% all code test and definitely not "first test".  "test along" ok work well for grug, especially as grug figure things out.
+grug prefer some unit tests especially at start but not 100% all code test and definitely not "first test".  "test along the way" work pretty well for grug, especially as grug figure things out

 grug focus much ferocious integration test effort as cut point emerge and system stabilize!  cut point api hopefully stable compared implementation and integration test remain valuable many long time, and easy debug